annotation/text-fabric/tf/docs/about/annotate.md

 ## For annotators

-Go to the manual for annotating in the Text-Fabric browser:
+Go to the manual for annotating in the TF browser:
 `tf.about.annotateBrowser`

 ## For power annotators